 5. Fluid Dynamics

 Fluid dynamics change at a non-linear rate as systems increase in size, and keeping flow at the correct Reynolds number is important for thermal transfer and mixing efficiency.
 Changes between laminar and turbulent flow are hard to predict because of the non-linear nature of fluid dynamics.

 A thorough thermodynamic analysis is necessary for successful scale-up due to the sensitivity of chemical reactions to heat gain and heat loss.

 Equipment physical limitations can seriously impact chemical reactions.
 Incorrectly sized equipment can make it hard to control reactions, affect thermodynamics, fluid dynamics, and other aspects of reactions.
 System longevity also relies heavily on correct equipment selection.
 Further, materials of construction easily available in bench scale may not be available in the quantities required or may be too expensive in a large-scale systems.

 8. Agitation issues

 The correct amount of turbulence within a system is critical to creating good reaction kinetics.
 Angled agitators and baffles can be used to increase turbulence, and the issue of stirring must be addressed.
-The video below further illustrates this issue:
+This video further illustrates this issue